About the MIT Program

 The Instructional Technology Specialist (ITS), an 18-hour certification program has also been established within the M. S. in Instructional Technology Program to address the needs of K-12 teachers, as well as instructional technology specialists, community college faculty/staff, and individuals interested in advancing their career opportunities.The Instructional Technology Specialist Certificate requires that students have or are qualified to have North Carolina class “A” teaching licensure in at least one area of education if they are seeking 079 Special Endorsement in Educational Computing and Technology Facilitation (TF).
 Upon completion of the program, students are recommended for “079” Special Endorsement as a Technology Facilitator.
 Individuals in other fields that do not require teaching licensure (e.g., business, community college or health-related fields, etc.) may be admitted to the program and complete the certificate in Instructional Technology Specialist, but will not be recommended for 079 Special Endorsement in Educational Computing and Technology Facilitation (TF).

-All courses in the MIT and IT Specialist (ITS) programs are delivered in a technology-enhanced (web-enhanced) or distance-learning (online) format.
+All courses in the MIT and IT Specialist (ITS) and OT&L programs are delivered in a technology-enhanced (web-enhanced) or distance-learning (online) format.
 All web-enhanced and online courses are designed to provide highly interactive learning environment where students and the instructor use threaded discussion, virtual classroom interaction, email and other online synchronous and asynchronous interaction and discussion to learn the materials.
 Both web-enhanced and online courses require attendance at an introductory group meeting in the Virtual Classroom for introductions or on the campus of the University of North Carolina at Wilmington for introductions and to forge initial learning community linkages.
 Students also are introduced to web-based course content and its interactive components during this introductory session.